marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   To suppress this warning use the ``unused`` attribute (see :ref:`variable-attributes`).

+.. option:: -Wno-unused-variable

+  Default option value for :option:`-Wunused-variable`.

-.. option:: -Wunused-const-variable, -Wunused-const-variable=n, -Wno-unused-const-variable
+.. option:: -Wunused-const-variable, -Wunused-const-variable=n

   Warn whenever a constant static variable is unused aside from its declaration.
   :option:`-Wunused-const-variable`:samp:`=1` is enabled by :option:`-Wunused-variable`